✦ Scandinavian-inspired design, curated for modern living

 • Compact and lightweight design fits small spaces and is easy to move.

-• Auto shut-off when the tank is full adds convenience and prevents overflow.
+• Auto shut-off when the tank is full adds convenience and helps prevent overflow.

 Cons: